VirtualBrightPlayz/scpcb/README.md

 * Text/source files without a newline at the end.
 * Declaring several variables in one statement.
 * Placing the pointer/reference symbol anywhere other than next to the type.
+* Initialization lists (except when used to initialize a variable that needs to be `const`).

 [vs2019]: https://visualstudio.microsoft.com/vs/
 [scp-wiki]: http://www.scp-wiki.net/